-Article 18 Grants start and administration
+Article 19 Grant start and administration

-- 1 The earliest possible starting date of Bridge Discovery grants is 2 October 2017. - 2 The grants are transferred in annual instalments. - 3 Principle investigators of Bridge Discovery projects shall have the latter administered by a grant administration office of the host institution that is recognised by the SNSF or the CTI. - 4 The principle investigators must request the transfer of funds and start their project within one year of the date on which the ruling was issued. - 5 The Bridge Office approves the release of funds if the conditions for release as defined in the ruling are met. - 6 The principle investigators must provide the Bridge Office with a written summary of the planned project that is understandable to non-experts (lay summary).
-They must also provide thematic keywords for the Bridge, CTI and SNSF websites. - 7 The lay summary and keywords must be submitted on receipt of the funding decision, but no later than on submission of the release of funds request. - Once the grant has been released, the lay summary and keywords will be made available to the public. - 9 Once the funded project has been completed, principle investigators will be required to update the lay summary by including the results of the project.
-Such updates are a mandatory requirement for the approval of the project activity report (Articles 24 to 27).
+- 1 The earliest possible starting date of BRIDGE Discovery grants is 1 January 2020. - 2 The grants are transferred in annual instalments. - 3 Principal investigators of BRIDGE Discovery projects shall have the latter administered by a grant administration office of the host institution that is recognised by the SNSF or Innosuisse. - 4 The principal investigators must request the transfer of funds and start their project within one year of the date on which the ruling was issued. - 5 The BRIDGE Office approves the release of funds if the conditions for release as defined in the ruling are met. - 6 The principal investigators must provide the BRIDGE Office with a written summary of the planned project that is understandable to non-experts (lay summary).
+They must also provide thematic keywords for the BRIDGE, Innosuisse and SNSF websites. - 7 The lay summary and keywords must be submitted on receipt of the funding decision, but no later than on submission of the release of funds request. - 8 Once the grant has been released, the lay summary and keywords will be made available to the public. - 9 Once the funded project has been completed, principal investigators will be required to update the lay summary by including the results of the project.
+Such updates are a mandatory requirement for the approval of the project activity report (Articles 25 to 28).

-Article 19 Changes to research plan
+Article 20 Changes to research plan

-Substantial changes to the work, tasks and milestones described in the project proposal and/or set by the Steering Committee as conditions for financing may only be made if requested in writing and approved by the Bridge Office.
+Substantial changes to the work, tasks and milestones described in the project proposal and/or set by the Steering Committee as conditions for financing may only be made if requested in writing and approved by the BRIDGE Office.

-Article 20 Project withdrawal or termination
+Article 21 Project withdrawal or termination

-- 1 Applicants who withdraw their Bridge Discovery project or are forced to terminate it prematurely must inform the Bridge Office in written form stating reasons. - 2 Any unused funds must be reimbursed.
+- 1 Applicants who withdraw their BRIDGE Discovery project or are forced to terminate it prematurely must inform the BRIDGE Office in written form stating reasons. - 2 Any unused funds must be reimbursed.

-Article 21 Other project support
+Article 22 Other project support

-- 1 Additional support during the project such as access to patent search support by the Swiss Federal Institute of Intellectual Property (IPI) may be offered to Bridge Discovery grant beneficiaries upon recommendation by the evaluation panel. - 2 Other types of project support may be offered to grantees in the course of the project.
+- 1 Additional support during the project such as access to patent search support by the Swiss Federal Institute of Intellectual Property (IPI) may be offered to BRIDGE Discovery grant beneficiaries upon recommendation by the Evaluation Panel. - 2 Other types of project support may be offered to grantees in the course of the project.

-Article 22 Overhead
+Article 23 Overhead

-Bridge grants are eligible for an overhead of a maximum of 15%.
-The overhead is paid to the host institution of the principle investigator.
+BRIDGE grants are eligible for an overhead of a maximum of 15%.
+The overhead is paid to the host institution of the principal investigator.

-Article 23 Sanctions
+Article 24 Sanctions

 In general, the Steering Committee is responsible for deciding on potential sanctions and demanding reimbursements.
-In the event of suspected breaches of the terms of this call, of terms applicable to Bridge or of research integrity or good research practice in connection with the application or the use of the grant, the regulations in force at the SNSF apply.^{8,9,10}
+In the event of suspected breaches of the terms of this call, of terms applicable to BRIDGE or of research integrity or good research practice in connection with the application or the use of the grant, the regulations in force at the SNSF apply.
+9,10,11